Tajik Food

 Samanu

-This is a sweet pudding made from sprouted wheat and is often served during the Persian New Year holiday (Navruz).
-Other Central Asian countries have it but name it differently, for instance in Uzbekistan is Sumalak, and in Turkmenistan Sumalek.
+Samanu is a sweet pudding made from germinated wheat and wheat flour and is often served during the Persian New Year holiday (Navruz).
+Other Central Asian countries have it as well but name it differently, for instance in Uzbekistan is Sumalak, and in Turkmenistan Sumalek.

 Samanu, Sumolok, Sumlyak, Tajik spring food